Learn how to grow rosemary in your vegetable or container garden!

-Easy tips for building a circular kitchen garden.
+Also, use our easy tips for building a circular kitchen garden that includes herbs.

 In ancient times, this herb was scattered about and hung up as a Romany charm to ward off evil.

 Now, rosemary is used as a popular culinary flavoring added to meat dishes, baked goods, and Mediterranean cuisine.

 Rosemary is a very easy plant to grow as part of a vegetable, herb, or kitchen garden.

 The herb is a densely growing, woody evergreen perennial that can grow up to 10 feet high.

 The plant's bushy stems have gray bark and the downy young shoots are covered with aromatic leaves; dark and shiny on top, and grayish colored underneath.

 The herb grows wild on rocky slopes and cliffs in warm regions such as the Mediterranean.

 Take cuttings in the summertime in a cold frame or layer plants during the fall.